-Rapid Interactive screening Test for Autism in Toddlers
+What is the Rapid Interactive screening Test for Autism (RITA-T) in Toddlers?

-Social awareness (SA) - ability to notice and respond to what is happening around you
+2. Social awareness (SA): Ability to notice and respond to what is happening around you

-Awareness of human agency (HA) - a precursor to theory of mind (the hand belongs to a person)
+3. Awareness of Human Agency (HA): A precursor to theory of mind (the hand belongs to a person)

-Fundamental cognitive skill (C) - “naïve physics” (object permanence, color & shape constancy)
+5. Fundamental Cognitive Skill (C): “Naïve physics” (object permanence, color & shape constancy)